Murray Carter: Touring Cars

 Carter emerged as a regular in the Australian Touring Car Championship in 1973.
 Driving Ford Falcons Carter was one of the leading privateer drivers during the 1970s and into the early 1980s.
 Famously Carter lent his Falcon to works driver Allan Moffat at the Adelaide International Raceway round of the 1973 Australian Touring Car Championship after Moffat's similar car was stolen from a local Ford dealer's workshop, the night before the race.
 Carter was a beneficiary of the work being done by Moffat and the Ford works team, getting new developments quickly, keeping him at the forefront of Ford racers through the 1970s.
 A career highlight came in 1975 when Carter benefitted from a season where many front running drivers and teams had fraught campaigns and finished runner up to Colin Bond in the 1975 Australian Touring Car Championship.
 The other major result of this period was a third placing at the 1978 Bathurst 1000 with New Zealand open-wheel ace Graeme Lawrence as co-driver.

 Into 1980, Moffat and Carter were essentially left behind by Ford, as Dick Johnson became the prominent Blue Oval driver, gaining 'unofficial' works support via Ford's Motorcraft parts division.
 Moffat obtained the factory support of Mazda to enter their Mazda RX-7 into the Australian Group C racing category.
 By 1983, Carter was becoming increasingly frustrated with developing Ford's XE Falcon and achieving little reward, and switched to a cheaper-to-run Mazda RX-7.
 It was an ill-timed diversion, and Carter briefly stepped away from racing following the total demise of the Group C Touring Car category at the end of 1984.

-In 1986 Carter returned with a Nissan Skyline DR30 RS, before returning to Ford with a Ford Sierra RS500 in 1988 with sponsorship from Netcomm Australia.
+In 1986, Carter returned with a Nissan Skyline DR30 RS, before returning to Ford with a Ford Sierra RS500 in 1988 with sponsorship from Netcomm Australia.
 During his Australian Touring Car Championship career Carter set a record for the most top three finishes without taking a win (20), a record which still stands as of 2017.

-Murray Carter's last year in touring cars was in 1990 in a privately entered Ford Sierra RS500.
-Murray raced in four of the nine ATCC rounds but did not score a point.
+Carter's last year in touring cars was in 1990 in a privately entered Ford Sierra RS500.
+He raced in four of the nine ATCC rounds but did not score a point.
 He did provide a spectacular moment in the closing minutes of the series' return to Phillip Island for the first time since 1977 when he drove his smoking Sierra into the pits, pulling up just before entering pit lane with the engine of his car on fire.
 He then joined with Matt Wacker in the Sierra for what would be his last Bathurst 1000 in 1990.
 During practice, Wacker had a collision with Peter Brock's Sierra being driven by his co-driver Andy Rouse in The Dipper which sent the #05 car up on two wheels and into the fence.
 The #14 Sierra would be a DNF after 116 laps.